Azure/Ignite2019_IaC_pre-day_docs/Ansible/02-Variables/Guide.md

 ansible-playbook xxx.yml -e "myResource_group=XXXXXX myVM=XXXXXX"
 ```

 - you can also define variables in an included file.
-Use the `vars_files` keyword and modify your playbook by like so:
+Use the `vars_files` keyword and modify your playbook like so:

 ```yaml
 - hosts: localhost